-Your first home can be one of the most important purchases you’ll ever make, and the process can be exciting and complicated.
-With a cost of living more than 10 percent lower than the national average — and housing costs up to 30 percent below that benchmark — Kentucky can be an affordable place to call home.
+With a cost of living much lower than the national average — and housing costs below that benchmark, as well — Kentucky can be an affordable place to call home.
 It’s the bourbon capital of the world, home to the Kentucky Derby and boasts a thriving economy thanks to industries including global shipping hubs and automotive manufacturers.

 Whether you’re looking for a home in Bowling Green, Louisville, Lexington or anywhere in The Bluegrass State, the Kentucky Housing Corporation might be able to help.
 The organization is dedicated to promoting affordable housing for both first-time and repeat homebuyers across the state.